The Clinic (2010 film): Plot

-As the mothers search around, they discover that their babies are alive and locked in cages, with colored clips that are matched to a colored tag sewn inside their true mother's abdomen.
+The mothers discover that their babies are alive and locked in cages, each with a coloured clip matched to a tag sewn inside their true mother's abdomen.
 The only way to match the mother to the child is to remove the tag from their abdomens, which will lead to death by blood loss.
-One of the mothers decides the only way to find out which baby is hers is to kill the other women, remove their tag, and find her baby through the process of elimination.
-One by one, the women are picked off by the crazed mother until Beth catches and fatally injures her.
-Before she dies, she threatens to drop the remaining tag down a hole unless Beth promises to take care of her baby as well.
-The woman dies and Beth takes the tag from her hand.
-She then uses the tags to find the color for her baby.
-As she returns to find that the babies are no longer in their crib cages, she is knocked out by an unknown assailant.
+One of the mothers decides to kill the other women and find her baby through the process of elimination.
+One by one, they are picked off until Beth catches and fatally injures the woman.
+She threatens to drop the remaining tag down a hole unless Beth promises to take care of her baby.
+After the woman dies, Beth discovers that the babies are no longer in their cages and she is knocked out by an unknown assailant.

-Beth regains consciousness and finds herself chained to the floor.
-She sees a Russian couple inspecting her baby and they reveal their scam: prospective parents receive a baby to adopt based on their mother's performance in the warehouse experiment; the winning mother has the strongest child and that child is the one set for adoption.
-The woman running the operation runs away with Beth's baby.
-Beth frees herself and confronts her, only to discover that she herself was picked up as a baby from this facility by her adoptive parents.
-Beth takes her final revenge on the woman and escapes with her child.
+Beth regains consciousness and finds herself chained to the floor, with a Russian couple inspecting her baby.
+They reveal the scam: prospective parents receive a baby to adopt based on their mother's performance in the experiment – the winning mother's child being the one set for adoption.
+The woman running the operation flees with Beth's baby.
+Beth frees herself and confronts her, only to discover that she herself was picked up as a baby from this facility by her own adoptive parents.
+Beth takes revenge on the woman and escapes with her child.
 Months later, she visits the grave site of her biological mother and goes to meet the man she believes to be her biological father.